The Cacadu region, Eastern Cape

 The Addo Elephant National Park sustains one of the densest African elephant populations on earth.

-The Cacadu region of the Eastern Cape is essentially a district municipality.
-But as the largest district in the province, it lays claim to great natural, cultural and historical diversity that will captivate and inspire you.
+As the largest district in the Eastern Cape, the Cacadu Region lays claim to great natural, cultural and historical diversity that will captivate and inspire you.

-Baviaanskloof, or ‘valley of baboons', is another major Cacadu region attraction.
-It comprises a 192 000 hectare conservation area teeming with game and birdlife and offers a number of adventure and nature-based activities.
-This beautiful area is also a World Heritage Site.
+Baviaanskloof, or ‘valley of baboons', is another major regional attraction comprising a 192 000 hectare conservation area teeming with game and birdlife and offering a number of adventure and nature-based activities with plentiful accommodation.

-Addo and Tsitsikamma feature two prominent South African parks, namely the famous Addo Elephant National Park - home to more than 450 African elephants - and the Tsitsikamma National Park, one of the country's adventure tourism hotspots, featuring the world's highest commercial bungee jump.
+Addo and Tsitsikamma feature two prominent South African parks, namely the famous Addo Elephant National Park, home to more than 450 African elephants, and the Garden Route National Park, one of the country's adventure tourism hotspots, featuring the world's highest commercial bungee jump.

 If sun and sea are on your agenda, look no further than Cacadu's Sunshine Coast and Jeffreys Bay.
-The Sunshine Coast is a delightful coastal tourism route featuring charming seaside resorts and stunning beaches, while Jeffreys Bay is South Africa's surf capital and one of the best surfing spots in the world.
+The Sunshine Coast is a delightful coastal tourism route featuring small seaside resorts and beautiful beaches, while Jeffreys Bay is South Africa's surf capital and one of the best surfing spots in the world.

-The quaint town of Grahamstown forms the epicentre of what is called Frontier Country - an area where the Eastern Cape's 100-year frontier wars played out.
+The university town of Grahamstown forms the epicentre of what is called Frontier Country, an area where the Eastern Cape's 100-year frontier wars played out.
 Several national heritage sites in and around the area speak to its historical, and cultural, significance.

 Travel tips & Planning info